-This documentation describes a publicly available dataset containing information about the results of the review of denied disability cases adjudicated by the DDSs.
-The dataset includes annual data at the national level for federal FY 2013 and onwards.
+This documentation describes a publicly available data set containing information about the results of the review of denied disability cases adjudicated by the DDSs.
+The data set includes annual data at the national level for federal FYs 2013 onward.

 SSA administers several programs that provide benefits to those who are both disabled and meet other program eligibility requirements.
 The process for determining whether a claimant is disabled is complex.
 Depending upon a particular claim SSA might evaluate, among other factors, medical evidence establishing a disabling condition, medical and vocational evidence determining whether a claimant maintains the capacity for work, the availability of possibly suitable employment, and severity and length of disability.
 For SSA purposes a claimant is either found disabled or not disabled as SSA awards disability benefits only for long term disability and not for partial or temporary disability.
-You can find a description of SSA's disability programs at http://www.socialsecurity.gov/disability.
+To find a description of SSA's disability programs, go to: Benefits for People with Disabilities.

 The DDSs' primary responsibility is to make determinations for SSA on the issue of disability for claims filed by residents of the state or similar entity.
 However, states with heavy workloads might transfer cases to other state agencies or to a federal component, and states with available capacity may receive transferred cases from other state agencies.